TheMaxta/MLops/README.md

 ### MLflow:
 - To start the MLflow server, open a terminal tab and run: `mlflow ui`
 - Note: Keep the MLflow server running while executing MLflow commands in a separate tab.
+- If you encounter issues with port 5000 on a Mac (commonly blocked), you can specify a different port using: `mlflow server --host 0.0.0.0 --port 5001`
-- If you encounter issues with port 5000 on a Mac (commonly blocked), you can specify a different port using: `mlflow ui --port <port_number>`
+- If you encounter issues with port 5000 on a Mac (commonly blocked), you can specify a different port using: `mlflow ui --port 5001`
 - While the MLflow server is running, execute your MLflow-integrated Python script in another terminal tab to log and track experiments.

 ### Streamlit: